Singularities on Fano fibrations and beyond: Introduction

 On the other hand, M$^{\rm c}$Kernan and Prokhorov [\ref{Mc-Pr}] conjectured that if $X$ is a projective rationally connected variety of dimension $d$ with $\epsilon$-lc singularities ($\epsilon>0)$ and if $-K_X$ is nef, then $X$ is bounded.
 This conjecture has been studied in recent years where boundedness has been replaced by boundedness up to isomorphism in codimension one.
 In this sense, it was proved in dimension 3 in Birkar-Di Cerbo-Svaldi [\ref{BDS}] (also see [\ref{CDCH+}]).
 We prove the conjecture in every dimension (see \ref{t-mc-pro-conj}) where again we use boundedness up to isomorphism in codimension one.
+A consequence of this is a proof of the index conjecture of Shokurov for rationally connected Calabi-Yau pairs (see \ref{t-cy-index-conj}).

-The main tools that we will use in this paper are the minimal model program, the theory of complements, the theory of generalised pairs, toroidal and toric geometry, and de Jong's theory of families of nodal curves.
-We also make crucial use of some of the ideas of the proof of BAB in [\ref{B-BAB}][\ref{B-Fano}].
+The main tools that we will use in this paper are the minimal model program, the theory of complements, the theory of generalised pairs, and toroidal and toric geometries.
+We also make crucial use of some of the ideas of the proof of BAB and results in [\ref{B-BAB}][\ref{B-Fano}].

+Let us also emphasize that, with a view towards the future, the importance of this work is not only in the results proved here but equally in the techniques and ideas introduced that make other fundamental problems accessible, e.g. Shokurov conjecture on boundedness of klt complements, ACC for mlds.
+Also their impact will likely go beyond birational and algebraic geometry, e.g. some of the toric results proved here have consequences for the geometry of integers [\ref{B-pos-sing-bnd}], and applications are expected in F-theory in mathematical physics in the context of elliptic Calabi-Yau varieties [\ref{BLee-1}][\ref{BLee-2}] and in K\"ahler geometry in the context of K\"ahler-Ricci shrinkers [\ref{SZ}].

 In the rest of this introduction we will state our results more precisely and sometimes in more general settings than those mentioned above. \\